-You can use this exam guide to collect all the information about Java EE 6 Enterprise Architect Certified Master (1Z0-807) certification.
-The Oracle 1Z0-807 certification is mainly targeted to those candidates who has some experience or exposure of Java EE and want to flourish their career with Oracle Certified Master Java EE 6 Enterprise Architect (OCM) credential.
-The Java EE 6 Enterprise Architect Certified Master certification exam validates your understanding of the Java EE technology and sets the stage for your future progression.
-Your preparation plan for Oracle 1Z0-807 Certification exam should include hands-on practice or on-the-job experience performing the tasks described in following Certification Exam Topics table.
+You can use this Oracle 1Z0-807 exam study guide to collect all the information about the Java EE 6 Enterprise Architect Certified Master exam.
+The Oracle 1Z0-807 certification exam is mainly targeted to those candidates who have some experience or exposure to Oracle Java EE and Web Services technology and want to flourish their career with Oracle Certified Master Java EE 6 Enterprise Architect (OCM) credential.

 |Exam Name||Java EE 6 Enterprise Architect Certified Master|